Britain’s version of Rio?! – bright colours, vibrant street life, informal lifestyles, although admittedly a bit wetter

 Of course, it has always had the advantage of a stunning natural setting.
 The Avon Gorge is a thing of wonder that feels like nature intruding upon man’s urban landscape and winning hands down.
 And the many hills and slopes of the town create great vistas of terraces and parks.

-But it is the people of Bristol that have really given character to the place; they have a strong sense of individuality and creative expression.
+But it is the people of Bristol who have really given character to the place; they have a strong sense of individuality and creative expression.
 It’s the only city I’ve come across where the residents like to wave at the Googe StreetView van as it passes, so as I do my street research I am left with a timeless sense of it being a friendly place.
 The city has something of the feel of Rio de Janeiro about it – the hills, the vibrancy of the inhabitants and above all the painted houses stretching up every slope!
 It’s hard to find a part of Bristol that isn’t bursting with colour and creativity, and that’s why the city has been named as one of the 10 most colourful in the world by Buzzfeed.

 On trying to find out why so many of Bristol’s houses have been painted in bright colours, the only answer I could come up with is ‘because Bristolians like it’.
-There is a freedom of expression here which creates a city which is exhilarating, beautiful and frequently haphazard and untidy at the same time – it feels like a frontier city, but it’s been around since the 10th century!
+There is a freedom of expression here which creates a city that is exhilarating, beautiful and frequently haphazard and untidy at the same time – it feels like a frontier city, but it’s been around since the 10th century!

 Bristol’s history as a trading and seafaring port meant it has always been open to influences from around the world and been a place of innovation.
 In the 19th century, the city was closely associated with the genius of Victorian engineer Isambard Kingdom Brunel, who designed the Great Western Railway between Bristol and London Paddington, two pioneering Bristol-built ocean going steamships (SS Great Britain and SS Great Western) and of course the Clifton Suspension Bridge.

 Bristol has also often led the national debate on environmental issues.
 In 2015, it was named as European Green Capital of the Year.
 Almost a third of Bristolians either walk or cycle to work, by far the highest levels within the Top 10 UK cities.
 Back in the 1970s, Sustrans was founded in the city by a group of cyclists and environmentalists, motivated by emerging doubts about the desirability of over-dependence on the private car.
-Starting with the Bristol & Bath Railway Path, they went on to create the national cycle network which has helped re-define the nation’s attitudes to cycling.
+Starting with the Bristol & Bath Railway Path, they went on to create the national cycle network that has helped re-define the nation’s attitudes to cycling.

 It’s a stunning city, but also full of blemishes.
 Much of the centre was destroyed by Luftwaffe bombs in the Second World War, destroying or damaging 100,000 buildings.
 But a second disfigurement took place in the city with the mindless re-building of the 1960s and 70s which led to a disastrous road system and faceless high-rise buildings.
 Arriving in Bristol along the M32 is still a dispiriting experience – it takes a while to get the measure of the place, nothing like a Bath or a Brighton that you can instantly fall in love with.